JannisHoch/copro/README.rst

 Example data
 ----------------

-To give an idea how the model works, some example data is provided in the example-folder.
-Note that this is only for demonstration purposes.
+Example data for demonstration purposes can be downloaded from `Zenodo <https://zenodo.org/record/4297295>`_.

-Additionally, the configuration-files (cfg-files) needed to perform a reference run and a projection run are provided.
+With this (or other) data, the provided configuration-files (cfg-files) can be used to perform a reference run or a projection run.
 All output is stored in the output directory specified in the cfg-files.

 Jupyter notebooks